Reduce Rendering Times in Premiere Pro

 Tip #11: Activate the All GPUs

-Rendering on GPUs is always more efficient than rendering on CPUs, however sometimes even you buy the most expensive GPUs, Premiere Pro couldn’t detect it and block your project to be rendered on it.
+Rendering on GPUs is always more efficient than rendering on CPUs, however sometimes even if you buy the most expensive GPUs, Premiere Pro couldn’t detect it and block your project to be rendered on it.

 Here is the solution, Adobe has an integrated tool in their software files called GPUSniffer.exe